DHTMLX/docs-todolist/docs/guides/loading_data.md

 ### Load data on initialization

-Load [predefined data](guides/loading_data.md#prepare-data-to-load) into the To Do List on the initialization stage.
+Load [predefined data](guides/loading_data.md#prepare-data-to-load) into the To Do List at initialization.
 The example below passes data through configuration properties:

 ~~~js {2,5-8} title="index.js"
 const { ToDo } = todo;